kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 Unit tests will be added for all new and modified logic within the `kube-scheduler` and `kubelet` components.

--   Ensuring the new fields in `Device` and `PodStatus` are validated correctly.
+-   Ensuring the new fields in `Device` and `PodStatus` are validated correctly, including the mapping combinations and the immutability of `nodeAllocatableResourceClaimStatuses` once the pod is bound.
 -   Scheduler Plugin Logic (`NodeResourcesFit`, `DynamicResources`):
     -   Verifying the correct deferral of node allocatable resource checks in `NodeResourcesFit`.
     -   Verify the accurate calculation of a pod's total node allocatable resource demand across both `Direct`